-Before the coronavirus pandemic, EdTech sector was estimated to reach a value of US$ 342 billion, growing at a CAGR of 13.1% between 2019 and 2025.
-The forecast revisions accounting for the impact of COVID-19 pandemic predict the global EdTech market to reach US$ 404 billion, with a CAGR of 16.3% by 2025.
-The sudden adoption of e-learning across educational institutions as well as an increasing need for upskilling courses by working-class individuals are driving the tech embracement in the COVID-19 pandemic scenario.
+Before the coronavirus pandemic, the EdTech sector was estimated to reach a value of US$ 342 billion, growing at a CAGR of 13.1% between 2019 and 2025.
+The forecast revisions accounting for the impact of the COVID-19 pandemic predict the global EdTech market to reach US$ 404 billion, with a CAGR of 16.3% by 2025.
+The sudden adoption of e-learning across educational institutions, as well as an increasing need for upskilling courses by working-class individuals, are driving the tech embracement in the COVID-19 pandemic scenario.

 Investment at an all-time high

-During the coronavirus outbreak, the demand for e-learning increased manifold accelerating the investment spree in EdTech.
-While the USA is home to nearly 43% of the world’s EdTech companies’ (followed by India – 10%, Brazil – 9%, UK – 8%, and China – 3%), as of 2020, the companies that received the high value funding deals during COVID-19 period were situated elsewhere.
+During the coronavirus outbreak, the demand for e-learning increased manifold, accelerating the investment spree in EdTech.
+While the USA is home to nearly 43% of the world’s EdTech companies (followed by India – 10%, Brazil – 9%, the UK – 8%, and China – 3%), as of 2020, the companies that received the high-value funding deals during COVID-19 period were situated elsewhere.

-The second company was China-based Yuanfudao, an online live course platform, which raised US$ 1 billion in March 2020 from Hillhouse Capital (China-based private equity firm) and Tencent Holdings (China-based technology conglomerate).
+The second company was China-based Yuanfudao, an online live course platform, which raised US$ 1 billion in March 2020 from Hillhouse Capital (a China-based private equity firm) and Tencent Holdings (a China-based technology conglomerate).

-Another noteworthy deal was also scored by China-based Zuoyebang, an online education tutoring provider, which received US$ 750 million funding from FountainVest Partners (private equity firm based in Hong Kong) and Tiger Global Management.
+Another noteworthy deal was also scored by China-based Zuoyebang, an online education tutoring provider, which received US$ 750 million in funding from FountainVest Partners (a private equity firm based in Hong Kong) and Tiger Global Management.